 Powers and Abilities

 Mangog's power level depends on the amount of psychic energy that is feeding him at the moment.
-In all his incarnations it possesses virtually limitless physical strength, stamina, and durability far surpassing that of Thor and is widely considered more on par with skyfathers and cosmic beings that dwell within the cosmos.
+In all his incarnations it possesses virtually limitless physical strength, stamina, and durability far surpassing those of Thor, the Thing and Fin Fang Foom, among others, and is widely considered more on par with skyfathers and cosmic beings that dwell within the cosmos.
 He has repeatedly defeated Thor and all of the armies of Asgard in battle without sustaining injury or even being fatigued by being in combat.
 He has also displayed some minor magical abilities like shapeshifiting, mystic senses and energy blasts and manipulation, but he relies pretty exclusively on his overwhelming physical abilities and stats that trump many beings across the universe.
 He has also shown immortality.

 Mangog psychically feeds on the emotions and beliefs of other beings.
 In most of his appearances he feeds on hatred though he has shown to be able to feed on worship and adoration one time when he impersonated as Odin.
 Should he be cut off from his power source, he will shrivel up and fade into oblivion but as long as hatred is a thing, its near impossible for that to happen as for the fact that every living creature has some sort of hatred that dwells within them.
 While a physical being, he is vulnerable to physical assaults, but it would require on such a level that it is typically impossible for anyone to muster the necessary levels to even be able to contend or try to belong within the same battlefield with him.